stennety/mywebsite/_posts/2017-05-17-alexa-sonos-intercom.md

 ## 3. Create an Alexa skill

 Set up a basic Alexa skill using the [Alexa Skills Kit](https://developer.amazon.com/alexa-skills-kit).
+Point the skill at the Lambda function you set up in step 2.

 For the intent schema and example utterances, use the configuration in the [repo](https://github.com/davidmerrick/alexa-sonos-intercom/tree/master/speechAssets) from step 2.